progressivePRV/LiveLIVE_Security_Streaming_Service/README.md

 • Livestreams the broadcasted video in real time.

+2) User App

 • Only registered users with their login credentials and their face are allowed to view the livestream.

 • Allows user to enter into any livestream he or she is authorized to

+• Allows user to set favorites for the livestream channels.

 ## Features